harrisdurrani/games/README.md

 # games
-python code for tic tac toe
+python code for tic tac toe and connect 4